Skip to main content

 The solution

-Validating the approach meant testing it against real-world workflows, not just synthetic data.
-The team compared pre-pilot and post-pilot data processing to measure record linkage performance and data quality, and chose Hepatitis A case investigators as the test case for evaluating public health impact — a disease team with clear, measurable workflows.
+Validation testing ran against real disease workflows, not synthetic data.
+The team compared pre-pilot and post-pilot processing to measure record linkage and data quality.
+We picked the Hepatitis A case investigators as the test case for public health impact — a disease team with clear, measurable workflows.
 User acceptance testing with LAC staff surfaced adoption barriers early enough to address them before rollout.
-And to ensure LAC wouldn’t depend on Skylight long-term, the team built a Handoff Hub — a compendium of resources enabling LAC staff to run and customize the pipeline on their own.

 The results